How it began:

 IREMSC sends Code Blue applications are available in the Fall of every year and are due back in mid-January.
 Code Blue applications are only accepted for equipment; training or expendable items are not eligible.
 To see additional requirements and guidelines, please review the Code Blue Policy Manual.

 To complete a Code Blue application, services need to complete the Code Blue Submission Packet.
-Individual components of the packet include: the Code Blue Guidelines pamphlet, Code Blue Item Assessment table, Code Blue Equipment Request form, and the 2020 Ambulance Survey.
+Individual components of the packet include the Code Blue Guidelines pamphlet, Code Blue Item Assessment table, Code Blue Equipment Request form, and the EMS Survey.